 - Glue or decoupage medium (such as Mod Podge)

 - Small paintbrush or foam brush

-- Vase filler such as small pebbles or sand (optional, depending on how heavy your vases are)
+- Vase filler such as small pebbles or sand (optional)

 Measure and Cut the Paper

-This craft project could not be easier.
-First, turn your decorative paper over so the backside is facing up.
+Turn your decorative paper over so the backside is facing up.
 Lay the vase on top.
 Trace the width of the vase with a pencil.

 Using scissors, cut about 1/8 inch inside the line to account for the thickness of the glass.
 Slip the paper inside the vase, and if needed, trim more off the edges so that it will fit flush against the back of the vase without any wrinkling.

 Next, with the paper inside the vase, draw a line across the top of the vase onto the excess paper that is sticking out of the top.
-Remove the paper once again and cut off the excess height.
+Remove the paper and cut off the excess height.

 Adhere the Paper

-Once you are sure that your paper fits the inside back of the vase perfectly, use a paintbrush or foam brush to apply a thin coat of glue or decoupage medium to the back of the paper.
+Once you are sure that your paper fits perfectly against the inside back of the vase, use a paintbrush or foam brush to apply a thin coat of glue or decoupage medium to the back of the paper.
 Place the paper inside the vase and press it against the back.
 Smooth out any bubbles or wrinkles.

 Repeat these steps for the second vase to create a matching pair.
 Give the glue time to dry and set.

-Succulents are popular right now and go with any type of decor.
+Succulents are popular and go with any type of decor.
 Although these particular vases were heavy enough on their own to support books, the added heft of the rocks in this variation might be a good idea if you plan to use the bookends for heftier tomes.
 Simply fill each vase about two-thirds full with small rocks, which will keep the stems of faux succulents in place.